IDT-ITI/CA-SUM-360/README.md

 To train and evaluate the saliency detection models, we used the following datasets:

-* The Salient360! dataset, that is publicly-available [here](https://salient360.ls2n.fr/datasets/training-dataset/) (follow the instruction to download the dataset using an FTP client)
+* The Salient360! dataset, that is publicly-available [here](https://salient360.ls2n.fr/datasets/training-dataset/) (follow the instructions to download the dataset using an FTP client)
 * The Sitzman dataset that, is publicly-available [here](https://drive.google.com/drive/folders/1EJgxC6SzjehWi3bu8PRVHWJrkeZbAiqD)
 * A re-produced version of the VR-EyeTraking dataset, that is publicly-available [here](https://mtliba.github.io/Reproduced-VR-EyeTracking/)
 * The Sport-360 dataset (only for testing), that is publicly-available [here](https://www.terabox.com/sharing/init?surl=nmn4Pb_wmceMmO7QHSiB9Q) (password:4p8t)